 - 2 tablespoons ground flax seed

-- Pre-heat oven to 375 degrees and lightly grease baking sheets.
+- Pre-heat oven to 375 degrees and line baking sheets with parchment paper or lightly grease.

-- In a large bowl add coconut oil, honey, and maple syrup.
-With a hand mixer, mix on low until all is well combined.
-Add eggs and vanilla and mix again until all incorporated.
+- In a large bowl add coconut oil, honey, and maple syrup and vigorously whisk with a fork or with a hand mixer.
+Add eggs and vanilla and mix again until it's all well incorporated.

-- In a medium bowl, mix flour, salt, and baking soda.
-Slowly add to wet mixture mixing until is all well combined.
+- In a medium bowl, mix flour, salt and baking soda.
+Slowly add to the wet mixture mixing and mix until combined.

-- In that same bowl used for the flour, add oats, quinoa, flax, chia seeds, sunflower seeds, and chocolate chips.
-Give a quick mix.
-Then, with your hands, slowly add this mixture to the dough, but mix it all in with your hands, being sure to not overwork the dough.
+- In the medium bowl, give a quick mix to oats, quinoa, flax, chia seeds, sunflower seeds and chocolate chips.
+Gently, with your hands or a wooden spoon, slowly add this mixture to the dough, be sure to not overwork the dough.

-- Bake for 8-10 minutes.
+- Bake for 12-15 minutes.
 Transfer to cooling rack.
-Store in an airtight container in fridge for
+Store in an airtight container in fridge for 2 - 3 weeks in the fridge or up to 6 months in the freezer.